yeebill/knowledge/src/content/docs/guides/SQL/deduplication.md

 ---
-title: How to get deduplicate rows
+title: How to deduplicate rows
 ---

 | groupId | value  | version | rank |